Preventive Eye Care: 11 Proven Ways to Protect Your Vision Naturally (2026 Guide)

 • Cause: Infection or any type of allergy which may results in redness and irritation in eye.

-• Prevention: Hygiene, do not touch any parts of your body with dirty hands, do not share towels or cosmetics.
+• Prevention: Maintain hygiene, do not touch your eyes with dirty hands, do not share towels or cosmetics.

 Ocular Common Diseases and Prevention.